Mati Diop: Early life

-Diop was born in Paris, France, and is a member of the prominent Senegalese Diop family.
-Her father, Wasis Diop, is a Senegalese musician and her mother, Christine Brossard, is an art buyer and photographer.
-She is the niece of prominent Senegalese filmmaker Djibril Diop Mambéty.
-During her childhood she often traveled back and forth between France and Senegal, developing a transnational identity.
+Diop was born in Paris, France.
+Her father, Wasis Diop, is a black Senegalese musician, while her mother, Christine Brossard, is a white French art buyer and photographer.
+She is the niece of filmmaker Djibril Diop Mambéty.
+During her childhood, she often travelled back and forth between France and Senegal, developing a transnational identity.

 Education

-Mati Diop trained in the Advanced Degree Program at Le Fresnoy National Studio of Contemporary Art in France, as well as at The Palais de Tokyo in their experimental artist studio space Le Pavillon.
+Diop trained in the Advanced Degree Programme at Le Fresnoy National Studio of Contemporary Art in France, as well as at the Palais de Tokyo in their experimental artist studio space Le Pavillon.